 Craft personalized content for your email templates using Dyspatch Markup Language (DML) in the Dyspatch email builder.
 DML variables allow you to insert personalized content into your templates before sending.
 Templates can be exported into other templating languages to integrate with your system, read more about DML and it's supported export languages in the DML documentation.

 DML variables can be used in a template's subject line, preheader, and in any editable blocks.
-To add a variable use @{variable_name}
+To add a variable use @{variable_name}.

-Let's create a personalized greeting using DMLDml‘Dyspatch Markup Language’ is the templating language used in Dyspatch blocks, built to accelerate the creation of responsive email components that can be sent with any email service provider. and test it in the visual editor with preview dataPreview DataPreview Data powers any dynamic content so you can see how it looks in the editor’s preview pane, Device Testing, and test sends..
+Let's create a personalized greeting using DMLDml‘Dyspatch Markup Language’ is the templating language used in Dyspatch blocks, built to accelerate the creation of responsive email components that can be sent with any email service provider. and test it in the email editor with preview dataPreview DataPreview Data powers any dynamic content so you can see how it looks in the editor’s preview pane, Device Testing, and test sends..

-@{first_name}
+Hello @{first_name}

 In this example, the variable is named "first_name".
 Without using any data, the variable itself is visible in the preview, as shown above.
 To view how the template would look to a customer use the data tab to fill in the variables and test it out.